 Below are a few solutions to whip your bladder back into shape to reduce or stop urinary incontinence…

-Schedule Time to Meditatate
+Schedule Time to Meditate

 Life get’s busy, that’s life!
-It can be especially challenging to find time when you are constantly running around taking care of others.
+It can be especially challenging to find the time when you are constantly running around taking care of others.
 But what if you could carve out 15 minutes to meditate to give yourself back the hours that your bladder stole?

-A recent study published from Loyola University found that just 15 minutes of meditating can dramatically reduce the urge to go.
+A recent study published by Loyola University found that just 15 minutes of meditating can dramatically reduce the urge to go.
 Participants reported that their “urge incontinence” situations dropped from 42 times in a week, to only 16 times.

 But that’s not all!